VisImages/data/README.md

 pdffigures has been tested on MAC OS X 10.9 and 10.10, Ubuntu 14.04, 15.04, and 15.10, Windows is not supported.
 <br>

-## 4. Match Captions
+## 4. Caption Matching
-Match the extracted captions to visimages.
+Match the extracted captions to the images in VisImages according to the distance of the bounding boxes.
+If accurate captions are required, please contact us.

 ### Usage
 Simply run: